Browse docs

 For manual selection, ingress and egress devices must:

-• belong to the same tenant,
+• belong to the same workspace,

 • belong to the target network,